omussell/homelab/mkdocs/docs/homelab.md

 ## Odoo ERP/CRM

 [Odoo](https://www.odoo.com) is an open source ERP/CRM solution.
-It uses Python and PostgreSQL for the backend and simply Less CSS for the frontend.
+It uses Python and PostgreSQL for the backend and Less CSS for the frontend.

 Download the source code